tensorpack/tensorpack/examples/ResNet/README.md

 ```

 The converted models are verified on ILSVRC12 validation set.
-The per-pixel mean used here is slightly different from the original.
+The per-pixel mean used here is slightly different from the original, but has
+negligible effect.

 | Model              | Top 5 Error | Top 1 Error |
 |:-------------------|-------------|------------:|